andrew1007/mrfa-demo/article/part1.md

 A button click triggers a render cycle by invoking `setCounter`.
 Visually, `App` has experienced a DOM update.
 But reconciliation is diffing more DOM nodes than one might expect.

-No props have been passed down to Table and Row.
-It is fundamentally impossible for these components be affected by the parent's `App.jsx` state change.
-But cascading rerenders for every child in the component is the default behavior.
-Updating `App.jsx` causes reconciliation to uselessly trigger for all of its children.
+No `props` are passed down to `Table` and `Row`.
+It is fundamentally impossible for these components be affected by `App`'s state change.
+But cascading rerenders down to child components is the default behavior.
+Updating `App` causes reconciliation to trigger in unnecessary locations.
 This consumes precious resources on the client.

 ![uncontrolled cascading rerenders](../images/no-memo-rerender.png)

 Imagine one state change triggering useless render cycles on hundreds DOM elements.
 What if something trivial like an `input` did this on every keystroke?
 This is the silent killer of enterprise software.

-The defacto solution exists for useless rerender suppression, called `React.memo`.
-It performs a shallow equality check (JavaScript's strict equality operator) on all incoming props from the parent component.
+There is a defacto solution exists for useless rerender suppression: `React.memo`.
+It performs a shallow equality check (JavaScript's strict equality operator) on all incoming `props` from the parent component.
 In the sample code, simply wrapping the child components with it suppresses the useless rerenders.

 ```jsx
 import React, { useState } from "react";